Mamo-00/dat250assignment1/dat250-expass3.md

 - the average price and average quantity

 ### Problems that I encountered
-THe biggest problem that I encountered is running the map-reduce function in mongosh in the Compass, which is why you will notice the
+The biggest problem that I encountered is running the map-reduce function in mongosh in the MongoDB Compass, which is why you will notice the
-screenshots look different because some of them are from the mongo shell in compass and the map reduce ones are form the command line
+screenshots look different because some of them are from the mongo shell in compass and the map reduce ones are from the command line